ocf/ocfweb/ocfweb/docs/docs/services/web/flask.md

 [[!meta title="Flask"]]

 Flask is a popular microframework for Python web development.
-Using it on the OCF servers requires only just a little extra configuration.
+Using it on the OFC servers requires only just a little extra configuration.

 ## Starting a Flask project